aritmos/steam-explorer/README.md

 > py -m scripts.config
 ```

 This configuration file specifies where the gathered data is to be saved or read from.
 It also specifies the directories for logging and script state.
-It is backed by the `scripts/config.json` file, which can be freely modified by the user, by default it has the values:
+It is backed by the `scripts/config.json` file, which can be freely modified by the user.
+By default it has the values:
 ```json
 {
     "root_dir": "<project-root>",